-Cure the newly placed mortar using a curing blanket or a Type I clear curing compound in accordance with 400-16.
+Cure the newly placed mortar using a curing blanket or a Type I clear curing compound in accordance with 400-16at a uniform coverage as recommended by the manufacturer, but not less than 0.06 gallon per square yard.

 In the event unsatisfactory surfaces are obtained, repair these surfaces by methods approved by the Engineer or the affected concrete will be rejected.
 Repair any surface or remove rejected concrete at no expense to the Department.